jemcek/packETH/cli/README.md

 - option to select which packet should be sent in case there are many stored in pcap file
 - added option to specify time to transmit (not only number of packets)
 - IDS test mode included in main repo
-- changed statistics form kbit/s to Mbit/s
+- changed statistics from kbit/s to Mbit/s

 ## INSTALLATION: